kubernetes/community/contributors/design-proposals/storage/cloning.md

 * Host-Assisted Clone - using a pod to copy data between two persistent volumes

 ## Goals
-* Provide consistent process/annotations to execute cloning for storage technologies both for intree and out of tree plugins
+* Provide consistent process to execute cloning for storage technologies both for intree and out of tree plugins

 ## Non Goals
 * The process should not force storage vendors to implement cloning
 * Provide governance for security to clone assets between namespaces

 ## Value add to Kubernetes
- By providing a consistent process/annotation for cloning, users can leverage the native capability of their storage to quickly create a copy of their persistent volumes without having to wait for a snapshot object to be created.
+ By providing a consistent method for cloning, users can leverage the native capability of their storage to quickly create a copy of their persistent volumes without having to wait for a snapshot object to be created.
 This is especially desirable for large data volumes.
 Cloning also is a common use case in disaster recovery and for pre-seeding storage in a virtualized environment that many users accustomed to operating in those environments might find useful.
 As plug-ins move out of tree, it will be more difficult to